If you worry about thinking differently, it can stop you from not only being your own person but happy and self-assured.

 Grow in confidence and be happy with your own point of view

 Find people that share your point of view

 By actively doing the thing you want to do, you will be able to see you don’t need others around you agree will your point of view.
 In time you will be surrounded by people that share your point of view.

-Thinking differently isn’t easy but by believing in yourself, taking a risk and trying something new it’s going to lead you to feeling happier just being you.
+Thinking differently isn’t easy but believing in yourself, taking a risk and trying something new it’s going to lead you to feel happier just being you.